 The Former Hoyts Cinema Centre is significant at the State level for the following reasons:

 The Former Hoyts Cinema Centre introduced the first multi-cinema complex to Victoria and consequently has an important association with the development of the cinema industry in the State.
 The building represents a revitalisation of the cinema industry which had not been seen since the advent of talking movies in the late 1920s.
-It was the first major excursion into cinema construction in Australia after World War II. and was the first cinema at the time to make full economic use of its valuable city site by incorporating a rentable office tower.
-It was the first multi cinema complex to be designed with three cinemas in the southern hemisphere and the third of its type in the world (with others constructed in Toronto and New York).
-[Criterion A]
+It was the first major excursion into cinema construction in Australia after World War II [Criterion A]

 The Former Hoyts Cinema Centre is of architectural significance as a highly innovative and individualistic building with a distinctive tower which dominates the overall design.
 It is unique in Victoria.
 Unusually the overall form of the tower draws clear inspiration from Asia and departs from the conventional modernist curtain wall or precast panelled facade which was prevalent in 1960s multi-storey office design.
 The building displays early characteristics of the emerging Brutalist style in the use of massive expanses of exposed off-form concrete and the obvious imprint of construction boards.
 [Criterion D]